killallskywalker/simple-budget-tracker/readme.md

 # About

 Simple budget tracker using react js + hooks .
 CSS framework using Tailwind css .
 Integrate with simple backend services .
 Contain simple functionality which is add and delete income / expenses , add/delete recurring payment and filter .
+Expense and income differentiate by colour , which is green for income and red for expenses .

 ## Installation
 ```bash